Eliminating the "impossible": Recent progress on local measurement theory for quantum field theory: Principled approach: Fewster-Verch framework for measurement in AQFT

 As in QMT, CP-instruments are introduced to describe the effect on the system of a measurement satisfying this measurement scheme.
 More specifically, Fewster and Verch adopt the same criterion of adequacy for the updated state as QMT (cf. \cite[pp.230-1]{busch_book_2016}): ``[w]e would like to obtain a new system state that is conditioned on the observation of this effect, which means that the new state correctly predicts the conditional probability for the joint observation of B together with any system effect, given that B is observed.'' \cite[p.13]{fewster2020quantum}.

 Since `impossible measurement' scenarios involve only non-selective measurements, we will only introduce the FV state update rule for non-selective measurements in this section.
 Recall also (from Sec. \ref{Secadhoc}) that the `impossible measurements' problem concerns how to formulate a measurement theory for QFT, not how to interpret the formalism.
 We will therefore discuss how the FV framework resolves the `impossible measurements' problem in the next subsection and then offer a physical interpretation of the FV measurement framework in the following subsection, where we will also consider the selective state update rule.
+The non-selective state update rule is an instance of the selective rule applied to the `always true' effect.
 The FV state update rule for non-selective measurements (i.e., when there is no filtering conditional on which probe effect is observed) is

 where $^{*}$ denotes the adjoint map.\footnote{That is, in general ($\zeta ^{*} \omega)(X) = \omega(\zeta (X))$.} For comparison, the analogous instrument for QMT gives the non-selective state update rule $\rho_{f}(\Omega)=tr_{\kappa}[U(\rho \otimes \sigma) U^{*}]$, where the pointer variable $Z$ has a value in $\Omega$ (i.e., a non-selective measurement is performed), $\kappa$ is the Hilbert space for the probe, and $\rho \otimes \sigma$ is the initial system-probe state \cite[p.231]{busch_book_2016}.
 The expression in Eq. \eqref{nonselLR} is the algebraic version of tracing out the probe.
 Moreover, the scattering morphism $\Theta$ represents the dynamics, unitary time evolution operator $U$.